AndrewLao/React-TodoList/README.md

 Extremely simple React implementation of a todo list application

-Saves data in client's browser data for web
+Saves data in client's browser data for web implementation but not for desktop

 # Running on Localhost
 `npm install`